freenas/freenas-docs/userguide/system.rst

 ~~~~~~~~~~~~~~

 Alternately, updates can be manually downloaded then applied using the
 :guilabel:`INSTALL MANUAL UPDATE FILE` button.

-Selecting this option
+There is an opportunity to back up the
+:ref:`system configuration file <saveconfig>` after clicking
+:guilabel:`INSTALL MANUAL UPDATE FILE`.
+A
+:ref:`popup window <save-config-popup>` can be used to download the
+system :file:`.db` file.

+Clicking :guilabel:`INSTALL MANUAL UPDATE FILE` shows options to choose
-prompts to choose a location to temporarily store the file on the %brand%
+a location to temporarily store the file on the %brand% system, a
-system, a :guilabel:`Browse` button to navigate to the downloaded
+:guilabel:`Browse` button to navigate to the downloaded
 :file:`-manual-update-unsigned.tar` file, and an
 :guilabel:`APPLY UPDATE` button to initiate the manual update.
 During
 the update process a progress dialogue appears. **Do not** interrupt the